kamailio/kamailio-wiki/tutorials/faq/main.md

 }
 ```

-???
-How is the SIP request retransmission handled?
+### How is the SIP request retransmission handled?

-!!!
-The next snippet is detecting retransmissions:
+:page_with_curl: The next snippet is detecting retransmissions:

 ``` c
     # handle retransmissions